gwahmp/wmao/src/content/posts/reputation-management-strategies.md

 This plan is like a road map for improving your business image.
 It addresses everything from managing online reviews to posting good news and minimizing the influence of negative information.

-An effective marketing company customizes this plan to your business objectives, sector, and marketplace.
+An effective marketing company customizes this plan to your <a href="/online-business-struggle">business objectives</a>, sector, and marketplace.
 It's not a one-size-fits-all template; it's customized and strategic.

 ### Manage Your Reputation Through Social Media Channels